astral-sh/ruff-vscode/README.md

 - To automatically format the codebase, run: `just fmt`.
 - To run lint and type checks, run: `just check`.
 - To run tests, run: `just test`.

+To run the extension, navigate to `src/extension.ts` and run (`F5`).
+You should see the LSP output and Python log messages in the debug console under "Python Server".

+### Modifying the LSP

+- Clone the [ruff-lsp](https://github.com/charliermarsh/ruff-lsp) to e.g. `../ruff-lsp`
+- Go to `../ruff-lsp` and run `pip install -t ../ruff-vscode/bundled/libs/ -e .`
+- If you want to use a custom ruff build, copy or link it to `bundles/libs/bin/ruff`